The machine with no floor

 • That the binary will be loaded by a dynamic linker (ld-linux.so)

 None of these assumptions hold for kernel code.
-If you try to build a freestanding kernel binary with your system compiler, you will get link errors from glibc dependencies, incorrect ABI assumptions, and subtle bugs from compiler-generated code that relies on OS features (like thread-local storage) that do not exist yet.
+If you try to build a freestanding kernel binary with your system compiler, you will get link errors from glibc dependencies, incorrect ABI assumptions, and subtle bugs from compiler-generated code that relies on OS features (like thread-local storage) that do not exist without the system.

-The solution is a cross-compiler: a compiler built from source, configured to target a generic, OS-independent architecture.
+The solution is a cross-compiler: a compiler specifically configured to target a generic, OS-independent architecture.
 For x86-64 OS development, the standard target triple is x86_64-elf - no OS, no libc, just raw ELF binaries for the x86-64 instruction set.

 Note: You will eventually need a second toolchain for userspace - one that does know about your OS and links against your custom libc.
 We will cover that when we get to the userspace chapters.
 For now, the freestanding toolchain is all you need.